-Data Collection For qualitative analysis, the participants were asked the NASA-TLX questionnaire (Fig. 14) following each task in each environment.
+Data Collection For qualitative analysis, the participants were asked the NASA-TLX questionnaire following each task in each environment.
 This provided insights into their cognitive load, mental demand, and overall experience.
-Additionally, after a session (all tasks in each environment), the participants were asked to provide any feedback about the session.
+Additionally, at the completion of a session (all tasks in each environment), the participants were asked to provide any feedback about the session.
 For quantitative analysis, we recorded the time taken to complete each task (Completion Time) and the correctness of the responses (Effectiveness).
-We present below the qualitative and quantitative results of our user study.
-Full details of our evaluations can be found in the Supplementary Materials.